 Carrefour SA is a multinational food retailer that holds a majority share in Atacadão SA/Carrefour Brasil, the largest retailer in Brazil.
 Carrefour’s size makes it a major buyer of Brazilian beef and may expose it to deforestation risks, as cattle contributes to deforestation in the Brazilian Amazon.
 This report analyses Carrefour’s deforestation risk exposure based on samples collected through store visits.
 Chain Reaction Research (CRR) visited 48 Carrefour supermarkets in five Brazilian cities, and inspected 480 randomly selected frozen beef products.
 Data from the product labels establishes supply chain links between Carrefour supermarkets and slaughterhouses located in the Legal Amazon.

-Download the PDF here: Carrefour May Face Financial Risks from Deforestation-linked Beef
+Download the PDF (English version) here: Carrefour May Face Financial Risks from Deforestation-linked Beef

 Please listen to our webinar on this report here.

 - Carrefour Brasil, the largest retailer in Brazil, held a 14 percent market share, with 2018 gross sales of USD 15.4 billion.
 Carrefour’s large presence in the retail sector makes it a major buyer of Brazilian beef.
 Carrefour’s 30 supermarkets within the Legal Amazon may face elevated deforestation risks.

 - Carrefour has committed to eliminating deforestation from its products by 2020.
 The scope and implementation of Carrefour’s deforestation and beef policy is limited to unprocessed beef products.
 The policy does not apply to processed or frozen beef products.
 Carrefour recognizes that tracing and monitoring of indirect suppliers remains a critical challenge.
 Carrefour does not publish progress reports or a list of its beef suppliers.